arjunmehta/node-geohash-int/README.md

 Returns a `hash` object with the following properties:
 - `bits`: the hash in integer form.
-- `step`: the step count of the hash to be used when decoding.
+- `bitDepth`: the bitDepth of the geohash.

 ### example
 ```js